Bill Champlin: Tenure with Chicago

 In 1978, the day after Chicago guitarist Terry Kath died, the band reached out to Champlin suggesting that he audition to take Kath's place.
 Champlin turned down the offer, saying he could not fill that role.

 In early 1981, Champlin collaborated with Chicago's drummer, Danny Seraphine, by singing some backgrounds with Peter Cetera on a non-Chicago project.
 Seraphine and Champlin co-wrote a few songs for Chicago that year, and Champlin was invited to sing one of those songs, "Sonny Think Twice", as a guest vocalist.
 Champlin suggested to Seraphine that David Foster might be a good choice as a producer for Chicago at that time.
 Seraphine began a campaign to get Champlin into the group, and he joined before the end of 1981.

 The band did collaborate with Foster on their next album, 1982's platinum certified Chicago 16.
-Champlin was featured singing several songs, including "Bad Advice", "Follow Me", and "Sonny Think Twice", which he co-wrote and had originally guested on in 1981.
+Champlin was featured singing several songs, including "Bad Advice", "Follow Me", and "Sonny Think Twice".
 Champlin also shared vocals with Cetera on "Waiting for You to Decide".

 1984's Chicago 17 enhanced Champlin's presence in the group, when he wrote several songs ("Please Hold On" and "Remember the Feeling") and sang (with Cetera) the hit single "Hard Habit to Break".

-In 1988, Champlin's voice appeared prominently on several major hit singles from Chicago 19: "Look Away", "I Don't Wanna Live Without Your Love", and "You're Not Alone".
-That year, he also sang the theme to the television show In the Heat of the Night.
+In 1988, Champlin's voice appeared prominently on several major hit singles from Chicago 19: "Look Away", "I Don't Wanna Live Without Your Love", and "You're Not Alone".That year, he also sang the theme to the television show In the Heat of the Night.